haliteris/mutation-based-fuzzing-scenario-generator/README.md

 ## Overview
 The **Mutation-based Scenario Fuzzer-v2** is a tool designed to generate mutated scenarios for the CARLA simulator.
 This fuzzer utilizes predefined scenarios from EURONCAP and SafetyPool as a base, mutates their parameters, and logs the changes for further analysis.
 The tool is versatile, allowing customization of the number of iterations and directory paths for input and output files.

+This tool was developed as a study which was funded by the Ministry of Science, Research, and the Arts of the Federal State of Baden-Württemberg as part of the financial support for the project SdMobi5—TESSOF within the Innovation Campus Mobility of the Future.
+For more details: https://www.icm-bw.de/forschung/projektuebersicht/detailseite/sdmobi5-tessof

+The paper is accepted and results are shared in:https://www.sae.org/publications/technical-papers/content/2025-01-0297/

 ---

 ## Repository Structure